Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Differentially-Private Approaches to Bias Assessments

 \section{Differentially-Private Approaches to Bias Assessments}

-In this section, we discuss approaches to the problem of leaking protected attributes.
+In this section, we discuss approaches to prevent the problem of leaking protected attributes.
 The main goal is to answer fairness queries as accurately as possible but without leaking the protected attributes of any individual in the test dataset.
-This motivates the use of differential privacy.
+This motivates us to leverage differential privacy \cite{10.1007/11681878_14,10.1007/11787006_1}.